 Mar 2013 The British Academy awards me a Research Fellowship to investigate ancient Greek music.

 Jan 2013 Review of my book in Bryn Mawr Classical Review: ‘dazzling…fascinating…not to be missed’.

 Getting in the Flow

 A talk on Innovation and ‘the classic’, with cello, for TED Oxbridge.
 Watch and listen here.

 I’ve completed a book about creativity and innovation called Eureka and am looking forward to its publication by Princeton University Press.
 I’m active in Classics outreach to schools, including Hackney college BSix.
-I’m organising a conference on Greek music, and awaiting publication of articles on Greek aesthetics, commentaries, and music.
-I support International Bridges for Justice, an organisation that aims to end routine investigative torture in non-political settings around the world, and I gave a cello recital to accompany its President Karen Tse‘s presentation to funders in Davos on 22 Jan.
+I’m organising a conference on Greek music in July 2014, and awaiting publication of articles on Greek aesthetics, commentaries, and music.
+I support International Bridges for Justice, an organisation that aims to end routine investigative torture in non-political settings around the world: I gave a cello recital to accompany its President Karen Tse‘s presentation to funders in Davos in Jan.
 2014.